juditgreskovits/tray-io-form/README.md

 ### Application outline

-The application is driven by data structure that describes the form's pages and the content of each page.
+The application is driven by a data structure that describes the form's pages and the content of each page.
 This approach was chosen to ensure the application is easily extensible.

 #### Redux store structure, reducers and actions

 [**form reducer**](src/reducers/form.ts)

-- assigns the form descriptor data to the Redux store
+- assigns the above mentioned form descriptor data to the Redux store

 [**progress reducer**](src/reducers/progress.ts)